PrehypertensionSkip to the navigation

 Blood pressure is shown as two numbers, such as 120/80 (say "120 over 80").
 The top number is the pressure when the heart pumps blood.
 It is called the systolic pressure.
 The bottom number is the pressure when the heart relaxes and fills with blood.
 It is called the diastolic pressure.
-Normal blood pressure is less than 120/80.
+An ideal blood pressure for an adult is less than 120/80.
 High blood pressure is 140/90 or higher.
-Prehypertension is between 120/80 and 140/90.
-Your blood pressure can be too high even if only one of the two numbers is high.
+Prehypertension is between ideal blood pressure and hypertension.
+You have prehypertension if your top number is 120 to 139, or your bottom number is 80 to 89, or both.

 What makes blood pressure go up?

 Experts don't know the exact cause of high blood pressure.
 But they agree that some things can make blood pressure go up.
 They include not getting enough exercise and being overweight.
 Eating foods that have too much sodium (salt) and drinking too much alcohol also can raise blood pressure.